Allen LaBorde 1948 - 2020 - Obituary

 After the Army, Pat attended Southeastern La.
 Univ. in Hammond and the Univ. of Southwestern Louisiana in Lafayette, where he lived from 1969 until 2019 when he moved to Pensacola, FL to be near (and cared for) by his only son, Garrett and his family.

+"; for his unannounced Donut or Boudin drop-ins with many friends & local businesses; for his neighborhood Crawfish Boils and perhaps MOST, for his 30 jolly years of being "SANTA" for so many children, families, office gatherings, charities & hospitals from Lafayette to Houston (even inspiring a book about the indelible joy he spread over the decades).

+Pat was most proud (in his words, "by the grace of God"-Ephesians 2:8-10") to be sober and a (evangelical) recovering alcoholic since 1983!
+He wanted to be remembered as "SANTAPAT" (with or without his red suit on) and as someone who genuinely cared for AND served others in the name of Jesus!
+He will always be remembered as someone who brightened others' day with jokes and treats!

-Pat is survived by his loving wife of 32 years, Brenda Broussard LaBorde of Lafayette, LA, by his devoted son, Garrett Patrick (Jennifer) LaBorde (three grandchildren, Jackson, William, and Jillian) of Pensacola, FL, his sister, Bonnie Laborde (Sid Nathansen) of Metairie, LA, his brother Bob (Ruth) LaBorde of Milliken, CO, his brother Danny (Maddie) LaBorde of Longmont, CO and their families.
+Pat is survived by his loving wife of 32 years, Brenda Broussard LaBorde of Lafayette, LA, by his proud and devoted son, Garrett Patrick (Jennifer) LaBorde (three grandchildren, Jackson, William, and Jillian) of Pensacola, FL, his sister Bonnie LaBorde (Sid Nathansen) of Metairie, LA, his brother Bob (Ruth) LaBorde of Milliken, CO, his brother Danny (Maddie) LaBorde of Longmont, CO; his sister-in-law Joanne (Jack) Mills of Lafayette, LA and his brother-in-law, Michael Broussard of Gulf Shores, AL and their families.
 He was preceded in death by his parents, Charles Joseph and Leona Desselle LaBorde of Metairie, LA.

 Pat's service-centered Life will be celebrated at a Memorial Mass and Celebration of Life in Lafayette, LA in the Spring, as soon as a large gathering (of his many friends and family) can be held safely.
 Honorary Pallbearers will be Pat's son, Garrett P. LaBorde, Randy McCarthy, all of Pat's KC brothers and the Ladies' Auxiliary.
 Pat's final gift was to science, by donating his body to LSU Medical School in New Orleans.
-In lieu of flowers, Pat requested that for Memorial donations be made to the St. Vincent de Paul Society, Veterans shelters and/or other charities for the homeless or hungry.
+In lieu of flowers, Pat requested that for Memorial donations be made to the St. Vincent de Paul Society, the St. Michael's Center for Veterans, and/or other charities for the homeless or hungry.